MrRootZero/MrRootZero/README.md

 📚 Final Year Student studying BSc in IT with a focus on Computational Science and Informatics.

-🤝 Enthusiastic about joining projects that explore new technologies and involve building exciting applications.
+🤝 Enthusiastic about joining projects that explore new technologies and involve building innovative applications.

 🌱 Currently learning Angular and .NET Core Web API 😋